DavidAJohn/proshop_mern/README.md

 As the course name indicates, it was built using a **M**ongoDB database, **E**xpress as the API, using the **R**eact framework and **N**odeJS.

+A live version of the application (with my additional features and fixes) can be seen running [here](https://proshop-daj.herokuapp.com/)

 ## Features

 - Full featured shopping cart